 - Egg and Sausage Breakfast Taquitos

-Add the milk and oil to the bowl with the yolks.
+- Combine wet ingredients: Add the milk and oil to the bowl with the egg yolks and mix.
 Stir in the dry ingredients.

 - Fold in egg whites, gently being careful not to over-mix.